nsrau/azure-docs.it-it/articles/hdinsight/hdinsight-apache-spark-machine-learning-mllib-ipython.md

         [Row(label=0.0, violations=u"41.
 PREMISES MAINTAINED FREE OF LITTER, UNNECESSARY ARTICLES, CLEANING  EQUIPMENT PROPERLY STORED - Comments: All parts of the food establishment and all parts of the property used in connection with the operation of the establishment shall be kept neat and clean and should not produce any offensive odors.
 REMOVE MATTRESS FROM SMALL DUMPSTER. | 35.
 WALLS, CEILINGS, ATTACHED EQUIPMENT CONSTRUCTED PER CODE: GOOD REPAIR, SURFACES CLEAN AND DUST-LESS CLEANING METHODS - Comments: The walls and ceilings shall be in good repair and easily cleaned.
 REPAIR MISALIGNED DOORS AND DOOR NEAR ELEVATOR.
 DETAIL CLEAN BLACK MOLD LIKE SUBSTANCE FROM WALLS BY BOTH DISH MACHINES.
 REPAIR OR REMOVE BASEBOARD UNDER DISH MACHINE (LEFT REAR KITCHEN).
 SEAL ALL GAPS.
 REPLACE MILK CRATES USED IN WALK IN COOLERS AND STORAGE AREAS WITH PROPER SHELVING AT LEAST 6' OFF THE FLOOR.  | 38.
 VENTILATION: ROOMS AND EQUIPMENT VENTED AS REQUIRED: PLUMBING: INSTALLED AND MAINTAINED - Comments: The flow of air discharged from kitchen fans shall always be through a duct to a point above the roofline.
 REPAIR BROKEN VENTILATION IN MEN'S AND WOMEN'S WASHROOMS NEXT TO DINING AREA. | 32.
 FOOD AND NON-FOOD CONTACT SURFACES PROPERLY DESIGNED, CONSTRUCTED AND MAINTAINED - Comments: All food and non-food contact equipment and utensils shall be smooth, easily cleanable, and durable, and shall be in good repair.
 REPAIR DAMAGED PLUG ON LEFT SIDE OF 2 COMPARTMENT SINK.
 REPAIR SELF CLOSER ON BOTTOM LEFT DOOR OF 4 DOOR PREP UNIT NEXT TO OFFICE.")]

-## Creare un modello di regressione logistica dal frame di dati di input
+## <a name="create-a-logistic-regression-model-from-the-input-dataframe"></a>Creare un modello di regressione logistica dal frame di dati di input
 L'ultima attività è la conversione dei dati con etichetta in un formato che possa essere analizzato dalla regressione logistica.
 L'input per un algoritmo di regressione logistica deve essere un set di *coppie etichetta-vettore di funzionalità*, dove il "vettore di funzionalità" è un vettore di numeri che rappresenta il punto di ingresso. È quindi necessario poter convertire la colonna "violations", che è semistrutturata e contiene numerosi commenti in testo libero, in una matrice di numeri reali facilmente comprensibili per un computer.

 Un approccio di apprendimento automatico standard per l'elaborazione del linguaggio naturale consiste nell'assegnare a ogni singola parola un "indice" e quindi nel passare un vettore all'algoritmo di apprendimento automatico in modo che ogni valore dell'indice contenga la frequenza relativa di tale parola nella stringa di testo.